eng-aseel21/food-website-project/README.md

- 🍔 Food Website
+ # 🍔 Responsive Food Website

 A clean and modern **responsive food website** built using **HTML5**, **CSS3**, and **Bootstrap 4**.
+It is designed for restaurants, cafes, or food delivery services looking for a stylish online presence.

 The website features smooth animations, an interactive navigation bar, and a visually appealing hero section with call-to-action buttons.
-It is fully responsive and optimized for **all devices** including desktops, tablets, and smartphones.
+It is fully responsive and optimized for **all devices**, including desktops, tablets, and smartphones.

+---

-📱 Responsive Design
+## 📱 Responsive Design

 Built with **Bootstrap**, the layout adapts seamlessly to different screen sizes, ensuring a consistent and user-friendly experience across all devices.

+---

-✨ Features
+## ✨ Features

 - Fully **responsive** design using **Bootstrap 4**
 - **Animated** UI elements with custom CSS